TartuNLP/translation-api/README.md

 on `deu`.

 [NMT workers](https://github.com/TartuNLP/translation-worker)
-estabilish queues within the exchange that are bound routing keys that illustrate which requests that the particular model can handle.
+establish queues within the exchange that are bound routing keys that illustrate which requests that the particular model can handle.
 Therefore, infinite options are available for combining different models to handle requests within the same API.